ChrisJMcCall/chrisjmccall_com/README.md

 The code for my personal site, ChrisJMcCall.com.
-*This is a work in progress, and was only just started.*
+*This is a work in progress and was only just started.*